Continuous Delivery Intake

 --forceis supplied

 planned means execution-ready.
-It does not mean execution has started until intake start links the intent to a governed run.
+It does not mean execution has started until intake start links the intent to a governed run or intake handoff links it to a coordinator workstream.

 intake start